15 FAM 840

 15 FAM 841 Fire Protection Systems

 a.
-Posts are responsible for monitoring installed fire protection systems to ensure they are operational.
-The Facility Manager, General Services Officer, or Senior Maintenance Manager must review the main fire alarm/detection panel daily, inspect the fire sprinkler system monthly, and ensure a weekly functional test of each installed fire pump is performed.
-A log must be kept and available for review during OBO/OPS/FIRE post visits.
+Post is responsible for monitoring installed fire protection systems to ensure they are operational.
+The facility manager, general services officer (GSO), or senior maintenance manager must review the main fire alarm/detection panel daily, inspect the fire sprinkler system monthly and ensure a weekly functional test of each installed fire pump is performed.
+A log must be kept and available for review during the Office Fire Protection, Directorate of Operations (OBO/OPS/FIRE) post visits.

 b.
-Installation or modification of smoke alarms, extinguishers, lighting, signage, etc. at properties included on the OBO List of Significant Properties must be coordinated with the Office of Cultural Heritage (OBO/OPS/CH).
+Installation or modification of smoke alarms, extinguishers, lighting, signage, etc. at properties included on the OBO List of Significant Properties must be coordinated with the Office of Cultural Heritage in the Directorate of Operations (OBO/OPS/CH).

 c.
 OBO/OPS/FIRE will support fire-protection system needs by providing technical training, policies, and guidance for fire system inspection and maintenance, and repairs to fire systems that are beyond the capability of the posts.
-For extensive repair or upgrade of fire protection systems, OBO/OPS/FIRE will initiate these upgrades under the Minor Construction and Improvement program (MCI).
+For extensive repair or upgrade of fire protection systems, OBO/OPS/FIRE will initiate these upgrades under the Minor Construction and Improvement (MCI) program.

 d.
 OBO/OPS/FIRE only provides fire-protection system replacement and spare parts for U.S.-manufactured fire-protection systems.
 Locally installed systems must be maintained and replaced by post.